 “PhD Application Hints” - Joshua Drew

-Students who are still interested should contact me directly (jpuritz@uri.edu) to discuss her or his research interests and application.
+Students who are still interested should contact me directly (jpuritz@uri.edu) to discuss their research interests and application.